saranshgrover/nodus/README.md

-# WCA Real Time
+# myComp

-WCA Real Time is designed to be a one stop resource for anything required by competitors and organizers during a WCA Event.
+muComp is designed to be a one stop resource for anything required by competitors and organizers during a WCA Event.
 Its aim is to support functionality like live Projectors, Group assignments and easy visibility, push notifications via SMS & Telegram, incident reporting and management.

 ## Getting Started